hoang-tran/hoang-tran.github.io/about.md

 ---
 layout: page
-title: About Me
+title: global.about
 namespace: about
-permalink: /about/
+permalink: /about
-permalink_vi: /gioi-thieu/
+permalink_vi: /gioi-thieu
 tags: about
 ---